 The roles of every individual are defined in a DevOps team defining responsibilities to team members are as follows:

 - Product owner – This is the person who understands the product, the infrastructure to build the application and the changes that can add value to the end-user’s experience.
 They are the bridge between the customer and the production team, they can be from the customer side or from the side of the outsourced DevOps team.

 - Team lead– This position calls for the most experienced member in the team who can assign roles as per the required skillsets for each project to the best-suited member across teams.

-- Site Reliability Engineer (SRE) - This DevOps expert ensures the stability of performance and continuous availability of the high loaded applications across a large-scale system.
+- Site Reliability Engineer (SRE) - This DevOps expert ensures the stability of performance and continuous availability of the high-loaded applications across a large-scale system.

 - DevOps system administrator – This is one of the most important roles in a DevOps team, here the administrator oversees the designated tasks, so they are done within the assigned time for each team member.

-This is the basic composition of a real-life DevOps team where roles are shared, the task is monitored, and responsibilities are taken to make sure the production is deployed faster with minimum downtime making for wonderful user experience.
+This is the basic composition of a real-life DevOps team where roles are shared, the task is monitored, and responsibilities are taken to make sure the production is deployed faster with minimum downtime making for a wonderful user experience.
 The world of DevOps has a lot to offer provided it is implemented and incorporated as per the rules.